vinhnghi223/country-picker/README.md

 * Countries list is fetched only once during the app life cycle

-* Reactive programming, essential unit testing for services logic + github actions build
+* Reactive programming, essential unit testing for services logic